 The Central Bank of Nigeria (CBN) on Tuesday, released the sum of $210 million into different segments of the inter-bank Foreign Exchange Market.

-Isaac Okorafor, the CBN’s Acting Director in charge of Corporate Communications, who confirmed the figures said the latest intervention is meant to meet customers’ requests in various segments of the market.
+Isaac Okorafor, the CBN’s Acting Director in charge of Corporate Communications, who confirmed the figures said the interventions were in the Wholesale, Small and Medium Enterprises (SMEs) and invisibles segments of the market.

-Meanwhile, the naira continued its stability in the Forex market, exchanging at an average of N361/$1 in the BDC segment of the market on Monday.
+Meanwhile, the naira maintained its steady rate against major currencies around the globe, exchanging for N360/$1 in the BDC segment of the market on Tuesday.